MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-overview.md

 - **AI capabilities**.
 The AI functionality helps manage the entire lifecycle of your agreements.
 When you upload signed agreements, the AI extracts key information, such as the second party’s name and expiration date, making your agreements organized and easily searchable.

+> [!NOTE]
+> To access the capabilities of the SharePoint Agreements AI solution, including the **Agreements** tab in Word, you need a “SharePoint Content Solution - Agreements” license.
+For more information, see [Licensing requirements](agreements-license-requirements.md).

-## Benefits of using SharePoint Agreements AI solution
+## Benefits of using SharePoint Agreements AI

-With SharePoint Agreements AI, you can:
+With the SharePoint Agreements AI solution, you can:

 - **Easily find all your agreements** in one place with the Agreements app in Microsoft Teams.